 Picture of

-He was born on December 28th, 1964 in Surrey, Greater Vancouver Regional District, British Columbia, Canada to Sarah Edwards.
+He was born on December 28th, 1964, in Surrey, Greater Vancouver Regional District, British Columbia, Canada to Sandra Edwards.
+He had a brother named Tom Weland.

-Adams was a well-rounded, fun-loving, friendly and happy person with a job as a construction foreman in Surrey.
+By the summer of 1996, 31-year-old Adams was back in Canada working as a construction site foreman.
 He was a hard worker and boasted about his job to all his friends.
-In the summer of 1996, this calm and cheerful 31-year-old man changed into a anxious and extremely paranoid person with constant mood swings.
+He also started attending Alcoholics Anonymous.
+At that time, he was described as a well-rounded, fun-loving, friendly and happy person, but as time went on this calm and cheerful man changed into an anxious and extremely paranoid person with constant mood swings.
+He also started growing uncharacteristically careless at work and stopped attending AA.
 He hadn’t been sleeping well either and when his mother asked him what was wrong, he said, "I don’t think I should tell you about it."
-And that was it, Adams never did tell Sarah what was wrong.
+And that was it, Adams never did tell Sandra what was wrong.

 It turned out that Adams thought that someone was out to kill him, so he quit his job and made plans to skip town.